Is CBD Legal? | Why some states are still blocking it - blog. Photo of a weed leaf being held up

 CBD is currently fully legal in 10 states.
 Idaho, Nebraska, and South Dakota have the most strict policies on CBD, making it illegal, even for medical use.
 Check out our chart with all 50 states.

-While more research is being conducted on the potential benefits and risks of CBD and more states move to legalize medical and recreational cannabis, it's possible that the legal status of CBD could change in the future.
+While more research is being conducted on potential benefits and risks, and more states move to legalize medical and recreational cannabis, the legal status of CBD will likely continue evolving.

 In Texas, CBD is legal with less than 0.3% THC.
 However, the House Bill 1325 made it so CBD products must be tested and labeled accurately, and retailers must be liscenced by the state.
 As well, CBD is for medical use only.